Parse data with the help of regular expressions

 - Item name.
 This name will be bound to a column in the data export plugin.
 It is a limited text description and cannot contain spaces and a few other characters;

 - Parser's type -is a method, which the program will use for data extraction.
 Our parser has a few methods from simple to most powerful.
 In this example, where data is being placed in random place, we can use the most powerful method - regular expressions.
-This method allows the extraction of any number of characters by a mask from any position of the data block.
+This method allows extracting of any number of characters by a mask from any position of the data block.
 This mask

 can be adapted to characters in the data packet;

 is the data type of the characters extracted.
 If you'll specify a data type other than the "STRING" data type, then the module will try to convert the string value to the specified data type.
-The module allows to configure several options that will be used at the conversion (see the "Data format" tab);
+The module allows you to configure several options that will be used at the conversion (see the "Data format" tab);

 - Default value.
 The value specified here is to be used when data cannot be extracted from a data packet (or can't be converted to the specified data type);

 our case we needs numbers, that are placed after #1B[XX;XXH characters,

 where XX may be one or two numbers.
 Then we should specify the following regular expression: \[\d+\;\d+H[\ \+]+([\d\.]+).
 Here \d+ is one